 So, when is the ROI argument best used?

-- When you think a UX problem is causing so much end user pain that it needs to be fixed: If the end user need overlaps with the business aspect, ROI should be used to justify the UX work.
+- When you think a UX problem is causing so much pain that it needs to be fixed: If the end-users need overlaps with the business aspect, ROI should be used to justify the UX work.
 And very often you’ll find there is money to be made fixing poor usability.

-- When seeing new business opportunities when doing research: UX Researchers hear customer and end user stories, needs and concerns.
+- When seeing new business opportunities when doing research: UX Researchers hear customer and end-users’ stories, needs and concerns.
 This can lead to new features that will improve the customer experience as well as earnings.

-Well, I am going to start using the business argument as a tool to be able to create better user experiences in my daily job from now on.
+Well, I am going to start using the business argument as a tool to be able to create better user experiences from now on.
 I hope you will too!